Occasionalism and Empiricism

 — A —

-I would expect a materialist to say this — it seems to follow from their view of reality.
-I can directly challenge them on this point, but I can also demand justification for the logically prior premises.
-For example, I do not believe: (1) that a "concept" is physical, and (2) that brains "think."
-Say that I choose to first challenge the materialist on (2).
-If he uses science and empiricism on the way to prove it, then I will challenge science and empiricism.
+For example, I do not believe (1) that a “concept” is physical, and I do not believe (2) that brains “think” at all.
+Rather, thinking occurs in the incorporeal mind, and the mind continues to think when it separates from the body at death.
+Now, suppose I challenge the materialist on (2).
+If he assumes the reliability of science and empiricism in his attempt to prove that brains think, then I will challenge science and empiricism.
 My own position on this topic of thinking and concepts is a version of occasionalism, so I am able to avoid all the problems that I present against the materialist.

-As for occasionalism, I use the expression "on the occasion" more than the term "occasionalism," since many beginners read my books and they would have no idea what the term means, so I use the explanation or the meaning of the term instead of the term itself.
-The point is that God’s providence includes complete control of everything about everything, which means that he must be the sole power controlling all communication and knowledge acquisition.
+As for occasionalism, I use the expression “on the occasion” to describe epistemological and metaphysical relations more than I use the bare term “occasionalism.”
+Many beginners read my books and they would have no idea what the term means, so I often expand the sentence to use the explanation or the meaning of the term instead of the term itself.

 — B —

 Why would you deny communication for them?
-Is it because when you communicate, you are communicating propositions, and propositions are not material, so that the same proposition cannot be in more than one spatiotemporal location?
+Is it because when you communicate, you are communicating propositions, and propositions are not material, so that the same proposition cannot be in more than one spatio-temporal location?

 That would be the logically prior reason — I do deny that propositions are material.